hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub.html.markdown

 * `name` - (Required) The name of the Web Pubsub service.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the Web Pubsub service.
 Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the Web Pubsub service exists.
 Changing this forces a new resource to be created.

 * `sku` - (Required) Specifies which sku to use.
 Possible values are `Free_F1` and `Standard_S1`.

 * `capacity` - (Optional) Specifies the number of units associated with this Web Pubsub resource.
-Valid values are: Free: 1, Standard: 1, 2, 5, 10, 20, 50, 100.
+Valid values are:
+  Free: 1, Standard: 1, 2, 5, 10, 20, 50, 100.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

-* `live_trace` - (Optional) A `live_trace` block as documented below.
+* `live_trace` - (Optional) A `live_trace` block as defined below.

 * `local_auth_enabled` - (Optional) Whether to enable local auth?
 Defaults to `true`.

 * `aad_auth_enabled` - (Optional) Whether to enable AAD auth?
 Defaults to `true`.

 * `tls_client_cert_enabled` - (Optional)  Whether to request client certificate during TLS handshake?
 Defaults to `false`.

 ---